Craig Tara: History

 The site was built in 1940 and opened as a Butlins camp in 1947.
 In 1999, the camp became part of Haven Holidays, along with the Pwllheli camp, as part of an internal reorganisation within Bourne Leisure, which owned both Butlins and Haven.
 Haven Holidays renamed the site Craig Tara and replaced the chalet accommodation with static caravans.

 On Site

 On the site, the complex has franchise outlets of both Burger King and Papa John's.
-It also has its very own restaurant called "The Brigs of Ayr".
-It is known for keeping part of the original Butlins element alive with its Craig Tara funfair which is generally open.
+It also has a restaurant called "The Brigs of Ayr".
 There is also a mini-golf course and, in common with all Haven Parks, live shows and entertainment hosted inside the main centre.
 There is also a mini Costa Coffee shop and a large swimming pool.

-There is a bus that runs from the park to Ayr town centre, which runs on an hourly basis and makes three different stops in the city centre.
+There is a bus that runs from the park to Ayr town centre, which runs on an hourly basis and makes three different stops in the town centre.